YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 ### The structure of the parser

+We describe structure of the source code of the formula parser, followed by an revelation of the deeper mechanisms in which it works.

 #### What we see

 The first line loads the Camlp5 syntax extension kit `pa_extend.cmo` where  `pa_` in the name stands for "parser", and